 Applying to the Biological Engineering PhD program

-We believe that our diverse, welcoming, and collaborative community fosters the most effective environment for training students to conduct world-class research.
-To maintain and further strengthen our culture, we depend on continuing to receive applications representing a broad range of academic and personal backgrounds.
+We believe that our diverse, welcoming, and collaborative community fosters the most effective environment for PhD students to learn from our faculty how to meet the challenges of conducting path-breaking research in Biological Engineering.
+To maintain and further strengthen our culture, it is important that we continue to receive applications representing a broad range of academic backgrounds and individual experiences.
 From 2019-2022, we invited applicants from 64 different undergraduate institutions holding and expecting bachelors degrees in many different disciplines to interview for admission.
-Of applicants invited to interview from 2019-2022, about 52% self-identified as female, and more than 18% self-identified as underrepresented minorities (as defined by MIT).
+Of applicants invited to interview from 2019-2022, about 52% self-identified as female, and more than 18% self-identified as underrepresented minorities (as defined by MIT prior to 2023).
 Many students join the program immediately after completing their undergraduate studies, while others have already received advanced degrees or acquired post-baccalaureate professional experience.

-Application to MIT BE is competitive, with fewer than 10% of applicants receiving an offer to interview each year (we offer admission to the majority of interviewees).
-Applicants holding international undergraduate degrees may apply, and such applicants received about 3% of the interview offers made from 2019-2022.
-Interview offers are communicated asynchronously to applicants in January and February each year.
+Application to MIT BE is very competitive, with approximately 5% of applicants receiving an invitation to interview in recent years (we offer admission to the majority of interviewees).
+Applicants holding international undergraduate degrees may apply, and such applicants received about 3% of the interview invitations made from 2019-2022.
+Interview invitations are communicated asynchronously to applicants in January and February each year.
 Many domestic and international applicants with interests in quantitative and applied biological research at MIT also consider the PhD programs in Computational and Systems Biology, Chemical Engineering, Biology, Chemistry, and Health Science and Technology.
 MIT allows applications to more than one program in the same year, and we recommend that applicants indicate all the programs they are applying to on their BE application to maximize their chances for a successful match.